FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/networking_port.md

 # flexibleengine_networking_port

-Use this data source to get the ID of an available Flexibleengine port.
+Use this data source to get the ID of an available FlexibleEngine port.

 ## Example Usage